richardelchaar/predicting-police-bias/README.md

 ## Introduction

 This project tackles the challenge of quantifying police bias and understanding systemic disparities in law enforcement practices.
-By analyzing patterns of unjustified police actions, it develops a predictive model to forecast the likelihood of bias against individuals based on their demographic and contextual background, such as race, gender, neighborhood, and time of day.
+By analyzing patterns of unjustified police actions, it develops a predictive model to forecast the likelihood of bias against individuals based on their demographic and contextual background, such as race, gender, temporal features, and neighborhood financial health metrics.

 ### The Challenge of Quantifying Bias